About The Group

 • Planting wild flowers;

-The group has a 12 point constitution which can be downloaded from this link:
+The group has a 12 point constitution to which all members adhere and which can be downloaded from this link:

 • Three Brooks Nature Conservation Group Constitution (12kb PDF)